SAP/openui5-docs/docs/Resource_Handling_Modularization_and_Localization_91f2b4d.md

 -    `test-resources/**`

-    Test resources are resources which are samples and only relevant for testing purposes e.g. the content of the OpenUI5 test suite.
+    Test resources are resources that are samples and only relevant for testing purposes, for example, the content of the OpenUI5 test suite.

 The resource handler in OpenUI5 provides the following additional features:

 -   Theme fallback:

-    If resources are not available for a theme, the resource handler automatically checks the base theme for such resources and returns them instead of a 404 error message.
+    If resources aren’t available for a theme, the resource handler automatically checks the base theme for such resources and returns them instead of a 404 error message.

 -   Resource bundle fallback:

-    This fallback is similar to the client-side mechanism for loading resource bundles, but it negotiates the request on the server and returns the best found resource bundle instead of issueing a 404 error, for example:
+    This fallback is similar to the client-side mechanism for loading resource bundles, but it negotiates the request on the server and returns the best found resource bundle instead of issuing a 404 error, for example:

     `messagebundle_en_US.properties > messagebundle_en.properties > messagebundle.properties`